 Edam has a pale yellow color, ages pretty well, and has a very mild flavor, slightly salty or nutty, that becomes sharper as the cheese ages.
 It’s a soft cheese, due also to its low-fat content.

 In its young version, Edam goes well with fresh fruit and can be eaten on its own as an appetizer or on a cheese platter.
 Thanks to its versatility, Edam is one of the closest cheese to Monterey Jack.

 Parmigiano Reggiano, also known simply as Parmigiano, is one of the most famous cheese in the whole world, and one of the most used too.
 Parmigiano has a lot of imitators, but is now a protected product and carries the PDO (Protected Denomination of Origin) designation.
 To be called Parmigiano, the cheese has to be produced from cows grazing on fresh grass and hay.

-There are a lot of different cheeses, copycats of Parmigiano Reggiano, that are usually called simply Parmesan: they’re very different from the original version, and you should always try to get the original.
+There are a lot of different cheeses, copycats of Parmigiano Reggiano, which is usually called simply Parmesan: they’re very different from the original version, and you should always try to get the original.

 Parmigiano Reggiano has a hard, gritty texture, with a mild and nutty taste that can become much stronger with age.
 It’s usually used grated over dishes (like pasta or risotto), or eaten on its own as an appetizer or a snack.

 When looking to substitute Monterey Jack cheese, Parmigiano is a good choice, but only if you’re looking for a substitute for a Dry Jack.
 They’re both firm and easy to be grated.
 You should also look for a young Parmigiano since the mild taste is much more similar to Monterey Jack.